Why Kashmiri Mongra is the best saffron in the world

 What Are the Different Types of Saffron?

-The different types of Saffron are classified from the country where they are grown and harvested.
+The different types of Saffron are classified by the country where they are grown and harvested.
 While the benefits are more or less the same, they still have some differences.
 Although more countries have been growing Saffron plants, there are 5 main producers in the world.
 These 5 main types of Saffron are Persian (Iran), Kashmiri (India), Spanish, Greek, and Italian.

 In India, several accounts describe how Saffron arrived in their region.
 One of the most popular legends is that 2 foreigners fell ill in Kashmir.
 When the chieftain helped them get well, they offered Saffron crocus bulbs as their thanks for the kind gesture.